-- Conduct preventive maintenance, as specified by the charger manufacturer, on the charger hardware by a manufacturer-certified technician annually.
-The time interval between consecutive preventive maintenance visits to any charger shall be no more than 13 months. - Complete corrective maintenance within 10 business days of the beginning of a time when the charger is inoperative or exhibiting failures that result in an inability to charge. - Report on preventive and corrective maintenance in each quarterly reliability report described in Task 6.4.
+Conduct preventive maintenance, as specified by the charger manufacturer, on the charger hardware by a manufacturer-certified technician annually.
+The time

+- interval between consecutive preventive maintenance visits to any charger shall be no more than 13 months. - Complete corrective maintenance within 10 business days of the beginning of a time when the charger is inoperative or exhibiting failures that result in an inability to charge. - Report on preventive and corrective maintenance in each quarterly reliability report described in Task 6.4.

-1. Maintenance section of quarterly described in Task 4.4
+1. Maintenance section of Quarterly Report described in Task 6.4

-Task 4.4 Reporting
+Task 6.4 Reporting

-The goal of this task is to provide a quarterly report on charger reliability and maintenance.
+The goal of this task is to provide quarterly reports on charger reliability and maintenance.